 - Low efficiency and light output.
-Small battery packs tend to cause the lights to fade long before the sun up.
+Small battery packs tend to cause the lights to fade long before sunrise.

 - Although some fittings feature replaceable batteries, many don’t.
-When the battery dies, you need to go shopping for a new fitting adding to the overall cost.
+When the battery dies, you must go shopping for a new fitting adding to the overall cost.

 2. Converting Existing AC Light Circuits to Accept DC Globes

-The second option for converting your outdoor light circuit to solar is a lot more technically challenging than using stand-alone lights.
+The second option for converting your outdoor light circuit to solar is more technically challenging than using stand-alone lights.
 It’s way more effective and efficient in the long run, though.

-In straightforward terms, this type of conversion involves installing a standard solar-powered system and feeding its low voltage DC output directly to your existing light fittings.
-Once your AC globes are replaced with suitable DC LED globes, you are good to go.
+In straightforward terms, this conversion involves installing a standard solar-powered system and feeding its low-voltage DC output directly to your existing light fittings.
+You are good to go once your AC globes are replaced with suitable DC LED globes.
 An example of this type of setup is illustrated in Fig. 1 below.